-Since God is our refuge, God who is in heaven and above the heavens, we must take refuge from this world in that place where there is peace, where there is rest from toil, where we can celebrate the great sabbath, as Moses said: The sabbaths of the land will provide you with food.
-To rest in the Lord and to see his joy is like a banquet, and full of gladness and tranquility.
+Since God is our refuge, God who is in heaven and above the heavens, we must take refuge from this world in that place where there is peace, where there is rest from toil, where we can celebrate the great Sabbath, as Moses said: The Sabbaths of the land will provide you with food.
+To rest in the Lord and to see his joy is like a banquet, and full of gladness and tranquillity.

 Let us take refuge like deer beside the fountain of waters.
 Let our soul thirst, as David thirsted, for the fountain.
 What is that fountain?
 Listen to David: With you is the fountain of life.
 Let my soul say to this fountain: When shall I come and see you face to face?
 For the fountain is God himself.